-- Add the eggs one at a time and beat until well blended
+- Add in the eggs one at a time and beat until well blended.

-- Alternating with the milk, mix in the dry ingredients to the dough a little at a time until all is mixed together
+- Alternate adding the milk, and the dry ingredients to the creamed butter mixture a little at a time, until it is all mixed together.

-- Cover and set in fridge for 2 hours and up to overnight to chill
+- Cover the dough and set it in fridge for 2 hours and up to overnight to chill.

-- When ready to bake remove from fridge and heat the oven to 375 degrees Fahrenheit.
+- When ready to bake, preheat the oven to 375 degrees Fahrenheit.
 Line a baking pan with parchment paper.

-- Remove the pan from the oven and let sit on cookie sheet for 2 minutes
+- Remove the pan from the oven and let sit the cookies cool on the cookie sheet for 5 minutes.

 What do you think would be your favorite ingredient in Hurricane Cookies?